phone icon 01925 943011

 How do you cover old paving?

 Paving slabs can come in a variety of materials.
 Paving slabs can be made from concrete, stone or even porcelain.
 If you want to cover your paving for aesthetic value or to update old paving, you can cover your paving slabs no matter the material, as long as they aren’t damaged to a point that will affect the structural stability of the decking placed on top.
 You can cover old paving by installing a decking material of your choice over the top of it.
-You can install wooden decking or composite decking over your paving slabs.
+You can install wooden decking or composite decking over your paving slabs with a substructure.

 What are the pros & cons of putting decking on paving slabs?

 As with any construction project, there are pros and cons to consider prior to installation.
 If you are completing the project yourself, this will save labour costs from hiring a professional.
 However, a con of this is that it will likely take longer to complete the project if you don’t have experience in construction.
 Additionally, there is more chance of making any mistakes on the project if you don’t have experience with constructing decking, which can lead to material wastage and more money spent on additional materials.
 A benefit of building directly onto paving slabs is that there is no need to dig up your garden for posts if you are installing or flattening the surface area; this saves time in your project and requires fewer materials and tools, saving you money as well.
 Despite this, if your paving slabs are cracked or damaged, you will need to replace them in order to have a stable foundation for your decking boards, which will cost you time and money.
+Please note its advisable to always get a professional assessment of the current condition of the paving slabs.

 Is it more cost-effective to put decking over paving slabs?